 This course will introduce and instruct nursing students on basic pharmacology content to prepare for the NCLEX Exam and for a foundation in practice.
-Prerequisites: MAT124, NUR111 or NUR107, or equivalent, or permission of instructor.
-Intersession and Summer.
+Prerequisites: MAT126 or higher, NUR111 or NUR107, or equivalent, or permission of instructor.
+Intersession and summer.